Policies and Procedures for Employers

 - Up to 5 Third-Party agencies will be approved to attend the Job Fair each semester on a first-come, first served basis.

-- Third-party recruiters attending the Job Fair or posting jobs in HIREAMAVERICK will disclose the name of the represented employer(s) to the Career Center upon request.
+- Third-party recruiters attending the Job Fair or posting jobs in Handshake will disclose the name of the represented employer(s) to the Lockheed Martin Career Development Center upon request.

-- The UT Arlington Career Development Center will not post any opportunities that require students to pay fees.
+- The UTA Lockheed Martin Career Development Center will not post any opportunities that require students to pay fees.

 - Third-Party agencies must agree that they or their client will not forward students’ resumes to any other party without the student/applicant’s written consent.
 Failure to comply is a violation of The Family Education Rights and Privacy Act of 1974.